dbcaml/dbcaml/CONTRIBUTING.md

 The way for the main package to interact with the driver is that the driver should export a module that hold the type `Driver.t`.

 [Example driver](./dbcaml_driver_postgres)

+## Driver requirements

+1. Each driver should only start 1 connection.
+The pool manager starts multiple connections using the driver.
+2. The driver needs to escape params send to the database.
+It's also important that this is tested
+3. The driver needs to be able to make a TLS upgrade(use ssl).
+However it should determine if it needs to make a TLS upgrade on the sslmode query parameter in the connection(`?sslmod=disabled`).
+4. The driver should return the full necessary bytes from the database as this is used by other libraries

 ## Purpose of a Driver